I will enhance this post by adding photos as appropriate.

 Carn Meini or Carn Menyn is the one Presely cairn whose name is known to people from all over the world, since it is reputed to be the source of some of the famous Stonehenge spotted dolerite bluestones.
 (Its reputation is largely undeserved, since recent geological work suggests that the said bluestones have probably come from other locations.)
 The single name is used to describe a cluster of seven or eight distinct tors arranged in an arc around a spur on the upland ridge.
 They are very spectacular indeed, and from a distance they give the skyline a jagged or "cock's comb" appearance.
 The name is interesting.
 In English the name Carn Menyn (used on recent OS maps) would be "butter cairn", but this is a nonsense name in this geographical setting, and it is much more likely that the alternative Carn Meini ("cairn of the stones") has the better historical claim.
 Also, the words "maen" (singular) and "meini" (plural) are used in the context of shaped or dressed stone, as in "maenhir" ("long stone") used by the old archaeologists as a word for a standing stone.
 We may speculate therefore that the name was first used to describe a place of special elongated stones; and indeed there are many elongated stones here as a result of columnar jointing in the spotted dolerite.
 The massive tumbled blocks which are characteristic of this area indicate that there has been large-scale frost shattering here during periods of prolonged cold climate; but there are also some wonderful ice-smoothed surfaces at the southernmost edge of the rocky spur, with deep gullies and cliffs which indicate that over-riding glacier ice has "plucked" or dragged away large quantities of broken rock.
 The rock fragments, some of them weighing several tonnes, were carried up into the body of the glacier along shear-planes as it flowed southwards and south-eastwards, to be dumped hundreds or even thousands of years later on the fringes of Salisbury Plain.
 There are a number of possible man-made features among the Carn Meini tors.
 For example the flat stone referred to as the "altar stone" may be a sub-Neolithic burial chamber or cromlech, and there are a number of traces of very old stone walls that may date back to the Iron Age.
 An ancient cart-track is cut into the hillside between two of the eastern tors; it runs down to the road near Glanrhyd, and was used by farmers who were collecting convenient elongated stones from the mountain for use as gate-posts, lintels, steps or sills.

 Literally this means "causeway cairn", and indicates an alignment of rocks.
 This little tor is almost due south of Foeldrygarn and is on private land to the south of the Golden Road.
+Access is not encouraged by vhe lndowner!
 The causeway or route remembered in the name may be the Golden Road itself, since it has been used by traders and local inhabitants over a period of at least 4,000 years.
 The tor is part of the same volcanic complex as Carn Meini and Carn Gyfrwy; and other small tors are now lost in the coniferous plantation of Llethyr-mawr.
 The tor is not very spectacular, consisting of little more than a few dolerite outcrops on the hillside and a few small pinnacles up to 3m high.
 There are broken boulders scattered across the slope, over an area of about 50m x 50m.
 There are grassy banks and patches of gorse and heather, and this is a pleasant sunny place sheltered from westerly and northerly winds.

 This little dolerite tor, almost in the centre of the Talfynydd upland spur, is named after someone called Sian or Jane.
 It is unremarkable as tors go, but well worth a visit since the walking is easy hereabouts, and there are fine views towards Carn Meini and Foeldrygarn.
 The land surface in the vicinity of the tor has been greatly modified by the hand of man.
 If you look carefully you will see the traces of old stone walls and enclosures which probably date back to the Bronze Age or Iron Age.
 There are many elongated hollows which show us the routes of ancient trackways.
 And the turf is pock-marked with long-abandoned peat cuttings, reminding us that large parts of the upland were used as turbaries by the commoners who owned the farms and smallholdings on the flanks of the mountain.